Yuteoctober/wins95Portfolio/README.md

   - Added Icon size adjustable on the icon next to the clock on footer

+  - Added Calender by clicking the time on the footer

 Library used:
   - React Draggable => drag and drop functionality
   - Framer-motion => for some animation
   - Webamp => Winamp music player (for music app)
+  - npm i react-calendar => for calender

 All the windows 95 icons and others can be found here special thanks to whoever own this web